 - You sustained damages because of your injuries.

-If you cannot prove that the other driver broke the law by failing to yield, you may still have a valid personal injury claim.
-You will need to show evidence of the driver’s breach of duty as well as evidence of the damages you experienced because of the accident.
-A Baton Rouge failure to yield accident lawyer from the Morris Bart law firm can help you obtain evidence and use it to support your case.
+You may still have a valid personal injury claim if you cannot prove that the other driver broke the law by failing to yield.
+You will need to show evidence of the driver’s breach of duty and the damages you experienced because of the accident.
+A Baton Rouge failure-to-yield accident lawyer from Morris Bart can help you obtain evidence and use it to support your case.

 Evidence We May Use in a Failure to Yield Accident Claim